Why does blood pressure increase during exercise?

 What types of activities increase blood pressure?

 Activities that require large amounts of force, like weight lifting or sprinting, tend to increase blood pressure more than slower activities like jogging.
-This is because the body must work harder against gravity to move an object; consequently, it must use more energy and exert itself more throughout the activity.
+This is because the body must work harder against gravity to move an object; consequently, it must use more energy and exert more throughout the activity.
 Physical education classes tend to be high-intensity activities, while electives like golf typically involve low-intensity exercise.

 How does this affect my health?